Hand-Knotted Carpets

 A hand-knotted carpet is a type of rug made by tying individual knots onto a warp thread by hand.
 This labor-intensive process creates intricate designs and durable, high-quality carpets.

-2. How are hand-knotted carpets different from machine-made carpets?
+2. How are hand-knotted carpet different from machine-made carpets?

-Hand-knotted carpets are made entirely by hand, resulting in unique, intricate designs and superior durability.
+Hand-knotted carpet are made entirely by hand, resulting in unique, intricate designs and superior durability.
 Machine-made carpets are produced quickly using automated processes and typically lack the same level of detail and craftsmanship.

-3. What materials are used in hand-knotted carpets?
+3. What materials are used in hand-knotted carpet?

-Hand-knotted carpets are commonly made from high-quality materials such as wool, silk, and cotton.
+Hand-knotted carpet are commonly made from high-quality materials such as wool, silk, and cotton.
 Natural dyes derived from plants, minerals, and insects are often used to color the yarn.

 4. How long does it take to make a hand-knotted carpet?